 Consider doing one or many projects for Valley Oaks School such as:

-- Ask any staff member if they have projects they need done that you could do or help with.
+- Ask any staff member if they have projects they need to be done that you could do or help with.

-- Take down all the graduation/Bell Ringing Ceremony photos and restaple them on the walls of the computer lab in building #1.
+- Taking down all the graduation/Bell Ringing Ceremony photos and restaple them on the walls of the computer lab in building #1.

 - Make an 8th Grade Promotion Banner to help decorate the room for the ceremony